hanhy06/embellish_chat/docs/wiki/MentionWiki.md

 > **Notes**
 >
-> * All mentions use the mentionColor defined in the configuration by default.
+> * All mentionSegments use the mentionColor defined in the configuration by default.
 > * The TEAM and PLAYER types follow the style of the team they belong to.
-> * You can modify the mention styles in the config.json file.
+> * You can modify the mentionSegment styles in the config.json file.

 ---